-The Watermark Group recycles over 300,000 lb of paper each year.
-Committed to investment in workflow automation, our analysis of operational data is used in developing optimization methods and waste management goals across the entire company.
+The Watermark Group recycles over 300,000 lbs. of paper each year.
+Committed to investing in workflow automation, we utilize operational data to develop optimization policies and waste management procedures across the entire company.

-Our commitment to sustainable solutions planted the seed for TWG360solutions.
+Our commitment to sustainable solutions was the foundation for TWG360solutions.
 Working closely with our client partners we combine sourcing and digital printing technologies with client-based demand planning.
 This results in effectively reducing our client’s quantity of obsolete and wasteful inventory, which means less waste sent to landfills.

 Process free plates are different.
 They use newer technology to skip the chemical processing step completely.
 Once they are imaged on the platesetter, they are “press ready” and can be put on press immediately for printing.

-Skipping the processing step saves water and energy, removes chemicals and waste, and reduces the overall carbon footprint of printing.
-In addition, like most printing plates, SONORA Plates are made of high-grade aluminum, and used plates can be recycled as easily as soda cans.
+Skipping the traditional processing for offset printing plates saves water and energy, removes chemicals and waste, and reduces the overall carbon footprint of printing.
+In addition, like most printing plates, SONORA Plates are made of high-grade aluminum, and used plates are recycled as easily as soda cans